rayozzie/padlock/README.md

     `<collectionID>_<chunkNumber>.bin`

 - **User-Friendly Messaging and Error Handling:**
   Messages intended for users (such as summaries and error notifications) are always displayed.
-Detailed trace and debug messages, which are prefixed with "ENCODE:" or "DECODE:", appear only when the `-verbose` flag is set.
+Detailed trace and debug messages, with component-specific prefixes (like "PADLOCK:", "FILE:", etc.), appear only when the `-verbose` flag is set.

 ## How It Works